LA luxury mall latest to be hit by smash-and-grab thieves | Times Leader

 as one of the reasons for a decline in gross profit margin in the third quarter.

-“We are definitely seeing more and more particularly organized retail crime and incidents of shrink in our locations,” Best Buy CEO Corie Barry told analysts during a conference call Tuesday.
-“This is a real issue that hurts and scares real people.”
+“This is a real issue that hurts and scares real people,” Best Buy CEO Corie Barry told analysts during a conference call Tuesday.

 Barry told reporters during a separate call that the company is seeing organized theft increase across the country, but particularly in San Francisco.
-She said the company is hiring security guards and working with its vendors on creative ways to stage the product.
+She said the company is hiring security guards and working with its vendors on creative ways to stage products.

-The weekend robberies started in San Francisco Friday around 8 p.m., when packs of people broke into stores including Louis Vuitton, Burberry and Bloomingdale’s in the downtown area and in Union Square, a posh shopping district popular with tourists that was teeming with holiday shoppers.

-Videos of the chaotic scene posted on social media by witnesses showed police officers dragging one suspect from a waiting car and people running with merchandise in their arms or dragging suitcases.
+Yet loss prevention agents and security guards are generally trained not to engage with thieves, said mall and retail security expert David Levenberg.
+They are not trained or equipped to pursue or subdue suspects, and the likelihood of violence is too great; instead they are supposed to “observe and report.”

+“The value of the merchandise is not worth somebody being injured or killed,” he said.

 Those who do the stealing get paid between $500 and $1,000 to take as much as they can and bring it back to organizers who ship it to other parts of the country.

-Some people were also armed with guns in nearly all the weekend robberies.

 “We’re not talking about someone who needs money or needs food.
-These are people who go out and do this is for high profit, and for the thrill,” said Ben Dugan, president of the Coalition of Law Enforcement and Retail.
+These are people who go out and do this is for high profit, and for the thrill,” he said.

+In some cases, though, the thieves may be copycats rather than people working with organized networks, Levenberg said.
+He said the thieves may be thinking: “’Did you see what happened in San Francisco?
+Let’s go to the Grove and do it.’”

+And while smash-and-grab thefts are occurring nationwide, Levenberg said cities with progressive prosecutors — like Los Angeles and San Francisco — are especially hard-hit because the punishments for perpetrators are not as harsh as in other cities.

 California Gov. Gavin Newsom said Monday that his office met with retailers over the weekend who asked for more police patrols.